 Every college student asks this basic question: What do I do with my life?
 But for some students, there is a weightier issue: How do I serve God?

-The students attend The Collective, an extension of First UMC in DeLand, which declares its mission is to “seek to connect people of diverse backgrounds with a message of Jesus that's not about Christianity, but about humanity.”
+The students attend Collective Church in DeLand, which declares its mission is to “seek to connect people of diverse backgrounds with a message of Jesus that's not about Christianity, but about humanity.”

-Through The Collective, their journey took the students to the national Explorations conference last fall in Portland, Oregon, where they found more answers.
+Through Collective Church, their journey took the students to the national Exploration conference last fall in Portland, Oregon, where they found more answers.

-Caitlin White, director of connection and formation at The Collective, remembers her process of discerning her call to ministry eight years ago when she attended an Explorations conference.
+Caitlin White, director of connection and formation at Collective Church, remembers her process of discerning her call to ministry eight years ago when she attended an Exploration conference.

 She was already looking at seminaries and found the conference a good opportunity to connect with a wide range of theological schools.
 The panels about specific aspects of ministry like chaplaincy and small group interaction also were helpful.